Victorkoh2706/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley "(Ôo)'.
+Write a script that displays a confused smiley